multimedia-workforce/summary-gen/README.md

-# Meeting Summary
+# Summary Generation

-This project is an automatic meeting summarization tool that transcribes and summarizes video/audio recordings using [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
+This project is an automatic summarization tool that transcribes and summarizes video/audio recordings using [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
 The summary generation can be performed by an arbitrary OpenAI instance (e.g. self-hosted).
 It processes media files using `ffmpeg`, transcribes them with `whisper`, and summarizes them with the configured OpenAI instance.
 The frontend interface is built using SvelteKit and communicates with the backend via `gRPC`.

 ## Features
 - [x] Transcribe audio and video files into text